 The Importance of Good Jawbone Density

 Patients that wish to undergo dental implant treatment need to have good jawbone density.
 When you lose a tooth, the surrounding bone begins to shrink over time.
 Eventually, there may not be enough healthy tissue to support a dental implant.

 Drs.
 Bird and Johnson offer advanced treatments, including bone grafting, if the integrity of your surrounding tissue has degraded.

 Bone Graft Treatment

 During the bone graft procedure, natural or synthetic material is used to replace lost bone tissue.
-Once healing is complete and the jaw is ready, we can proceed with the placement of your implants.
+Once healing is complete and the jaw is ready, you can proceed with the placement of your implants.